RTAKA808/blogbars/README.md

 express
 handlebars
 bcrypt
-sequelize-session
+express-session

 ## Usage
-To use this application you first need to open the terminal in the database folder and enter your credentials to log into postgresql.
-Once logged in the user needs to type \i schema.sql to create the database.
-Open the terminal for server.js and seed the table by typing in npm run seed.
-Once seeded with data you cna use insomnia to test all the routes.
+To use this application you first need to sign in or sign up with a password that is at least 6 digits long.
+If there are any previous posts they will be rendered on the home page.
+Once the login is successful the user can go to their profile and enter a new blog or leave a comment.
+If the user goes back to the homepage they should see their blog posts with the title and time it was posted as well as comments if there are any.
+The user can then click the logout link to logout and go back to the homepage.

 ## license
 See repository for licensing information

 ## Credits
-Collaborators include: Alicc Madd resources used: MDN, W3 schools, google search
+Collaborators include: Alicc Madd, Kyle Vance resources used: MDN, W3 schools, google search

 ## links